vefunder/protocol-research-review/articles/Metronome/metronome_report.md

 With Metronome 2.0, the team has introduced MET, a new “utility token” with three primary use cases:

 * **Collateral (planned)**: MET will be used in the future as collateral to mint synthetic assets on the Metronome dApp.
-* **Governance (planned):** MET is intended as the governance token for the Metronome DAO.
-A MET holder will be able to lock tokens to create and vote on proposals.Currently MET is used in [Snapshot voting](https://snapshot.org/#/metronome.eth).
+* **Governance (in progress):** MET is intended as the governance token for the Metronome DAO.
+A MET holder will be able to lock tokens to create and vote on proposals.
+Currently MET is used in [Snapshot voting](https://snapshot.org/#/metronome.eth).
 * **Trading Fee Discounts (planned):** Users will be able to stake MET in a tiered system, in which the number of tokens deposited and the duration of the lockup will give the user a discount on synthetic trading fees.

 The team has not published detailed tokenomics for MET.
 At this time, it’s difficult to assess the token’s value proposition and soundness.
 Much will depend on the protocol’s implementation.
 Currently, we have some concerns about the risk introduced by MET as a collateral asset (see the “Economic Risk” section for more detail) and the value of MET in governance (see “Governance”).